For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.

 This can only be determined by you and your doctor and will depend on your weight, blood sugar management, and reason for taking metformin.

-Higher doses may yield more weight loss, and if you’ve been prescribed metformin (off-label) to aid in losing weight, your dose may be higher to help combat insulin resistance more.
+Higher doses may yield more weight loss, and if you’ve been prescribed metformin (off-label) to aid in losing weight, your dose may be higher to help further combat insulin resistance (a condition in which the body does not use insulin efficiently).

-On the other hand, if you’re body mass index (BMI) is lower, you’re younger, or you’re only on metformin for blood sugar management, you may be prescribed a smaller dose.
+On the other hand, if your body mass index (BMI, a measure of weight relative to height) is lower, you’re younger, or you’re only on metformin for blood sugar management, you may be prescribed a smaller dose.

 What is the right dose for weight loss?

-The Food and Drug Administration (FDA) does not approve metformin as a stand-alone weight loss drug.
+The U.S. Food and Drug Administration (FDA) has not approved metformin as a standalone weight-loss drug.
 However, many people with type 2 or prediabetes who take metformin do experience a modest amount of weight loss.

 This is due to increased insulin sensitivity, improved blood sugar levels, and suppressed appetite.
-Because it is not approved for weight loss, there is no recommended dose for weight loss.
+Because metformin is not approved for weight loss, there is no recommended dose for weight loss.

-However, one study found that people who lost more than 5% of their body weight in the first year of the trial taking metformin were able to maintain their weight loss throughout years 6-15 than those who didn’t take metformin.
+However, one study found that people who lost more than 5 percent of their body weight in the first year of the trial taking metformin were able to maintain their weight loss throughout years 6-15 better compared to those who didn’t take metformin.

 Weight loss is modest, however.
 A large study of over 4,000 people with type 2 diabetes found that metformin was only associated with an average of 5 pounds of weight loss over a four-year period.

-Metformin is best used in conjunction with healthy eating and exercise for healthy weight loss.
+Metformin is best used together with healthy eating and exercise for healthy weight loss.

 What is the maximum daily dose?

-The maximum daily dose of metformin is 2550 mg.
+The maximum dose per day of metformin is 2,550 mg.
 If you’ve accidentally taken more than that in a single day, seek emergency medical help immediately, especially if you are on insulin.

 Overdosing on metformin can cause fatal low blood sugars and extreme nausea, vomiting, and diarrhea and can be hard to control.